 Dr. Howell is senior partner of the Howell Group, LLC.
-He also was the David T. McLaughlin D’54, T’55 Distinguished Visiting Professor of Business Administration at the Tuck School of Business at Dartmouth, until his retirement in 2015.
-Previously, he held professorial appointments at IMD–International Institute for Management Development (Lausanne, Switzerland); Thunderbird, The American Graduate School of International Management; New York University; and Harvard Business School.
+He also was the David T. McLaughlin Distinguished Visiting Professor of Business Administration at the Tuck School of Business at Dartmouth, until his retirement in 2015.
+Previously, he held professorial appointments at Harvard Business School, New York University, IMD–International Institute for Management Development (Lausanne, Switzerland); Thunderbird, and The American Graduate School of International Management.

 He is one of the foremost authorities in the world on the changing role of finance and accounting in the context of the increasingly global, competitive, and rapidly changing business environment.
 His activities span fundamental research in his field, fast conversion to education, and assisting leading edge corporations affect change.